 The Communication Labs helps students, enrolled in communication public speaking courses, the opportunity to brainstorm topics, review speaking outlines, and practice public speaking presentations.
-The spring 2013 semester lab hours: Monday - Thursday 9:00 AM-12:30 PM and 1:30 PM-7:00 PM.
+The fall 2013 semester lab hours: Monday - Thursday 7:00 AM-9:00 PM.

 The lab is located in room 1215, Barnett Hall.